Keyboard shortcuts

 The Rust worker polls weaveffi_cancel_token_is_cancelled(token) and stops early, but the callback is always invoked exactly once: either with the result or with a Cancelled error.
 The pin/unpin pair (see Reference) runs on the cancellation path identically to the success path.

-Today the C, C++, and Kotlin surfaces expose the token (C++ as a trailing cancel_token = nullptr parameter, Kotlin as a cancelToken: Long); the other wrappers pass NULL.
+Today the C and C++ surfaces expose the token (C++ as a trailing cancel_token = nullptr parameter); the other wrappers pass NULL.
 The operation runs to completion even if the consumer-side future is abandoned.

 Reference